 When it comes to ideas, I might actually come up with them when listening to a song for the first time.
 I’m a strong supporter of this method.
 They can also come later on either from me or from people around me, like friends and colleagues.
 Implementing these ideas can be tough, though.
 In most cases we don’t have the right circumstances to make them happen.
 You have to be creative with the little that you have.

-7. Who are the people that inspire you and your videos?
+7. Who are the people, artists or things that inspire you the most?

 I usually say that the most important factor in this are our artists.
 They are the ones who inspire me the most.
 The passion and creativity they bring take us to another level of inspiration.
 I’m like a sponge!
 I absorb and love everything that’s released — good or bad, I always take something from it.
 Nowadays, aesthetically, I am more inspired by movies and TV series than music videos per se.